 - Where do you want to fit in the future of your product or service?

 There are many routes that a successful business can take and multiple ways that you can be involved.
 Will you be the CEO of a company?
 Or are you interested in seeking out other businesses to execute your idea?
 Identify where your passion lies.
 If you prefer a hands-off approach, our law firm can help you with a royalty arrangement.

 - Do you need a non-disclosure agreement?
 If you are contemplating whether to protect your idea legally, you may need a non-disclosure agreement in the meantime.
 If you are going to reveal your product or service to someone, a non-disclosure agreement can provide temporary protection.
 Our lawyers can draft the contract for you and, if you decide to extend protection down the road, we can help you file the trademark, copyright, or trade secret.

-If you are ready to gain protection for your intellectual property through registration, contact our lawyers at Boyer Law Firm.
+If you are ready to gain protection for your intellectual property through registration, contact the experienced intellectual property lawyers at Boyer Law Firm.